Looking for a business loan

 As a result, the new business models have come with a set of new tax challenges in terms of nexus, characterization, and valuation of data and user contribution.

-The combination of inadequacy of physical presence based nexus rules in the existing tax treaties and the possibility of taxing such payments as royalty or fee for technical services creates a fertile ground for tax disputes.
+The combination of the inadequacy of physical presence-based nexus rules in the existing tax treaties and the possibility of taxing payments such as royalties or fees for technical services creates a fertile ground for tax disputes.

-To bring clarity in this regard, the government introduced vide Budget 2016, the equalisation levy to give effect to one of the recommendations of the BEPS (Base Erosion and Profit Shifting) Action Plan.
+To clarify this, the government introduced the equalisation levy in Budget 2016 to implement one of the recommendations of the BEPS (Base Erosion and Profit Shifting) Action Plan.

 Equalisation Levy is a direct tax, which is withheld at the time of payment by the service recipient.
 The two conditions to be met to be liable to equalisation levy:

 Currently, not all services are covered under the ambit of equalisation Levy.
-The following services covered:
+The following services are covered:

 As and when any other services are notified will be included with the aforesaid services.

 Example: Rohan has advertised on Facebook to expand his business.
-He has to pay Rs.
-2,00,000 in FY 2020-21 to Facebook for the advertising services availed.
+He has to pay Rs.2,00,000 in FY 2023-2024 to Facebook for the advertising services availed.

-Due date of furnishing Equalisation Levy Statement (Form-1) is on or before 30th June of Financial Year ended (unless the date is extended).
+The due date for furnishing Equalisation Levy Statement (Form-1) is on or before 30th June of Financial Year ended (unless the date is extended).

-From the above example, let us assume Rohan made the payment on 15th February 2021.
-He will have to deposit the tax with the authorities by 7th March 2021 and file the statement (i.e. Form -1) on or before 31st December 2021(extended due date).
+From the above example, let us assume Rohan made the payment on 15th February 2023.
+He will have to deposit the tax with the authorities by 7th March 2023.
+In addition to the monthly remittances, Equalisation Levy Statement (Form-1) is to be furnished on or before 30th June from the end of the FY.
+For Example, for AY 2024-25, the due date is June 30th 2024.

 In case there is a delay in payment: